craftingcity/The-Known-World/Game Notes/NPCs/High Power/Barons of Combine NPCs/Baron Jammu.md

 #### New Baron Jammu

 Amethyst Jammu is the current Baron of the [[Grumbling Hills]] and the surrounding areas.
 She is currently the monarch of the [[Darnt Hillkeep]].
-She is currently attempting to maintain her newfound control over her domain, which is made quite difficult by the current situations; more specifically, the fiendish-supplied xenophobes, the encroachment of the other Barons, and the internal dissent of power-hungry individual.
+She is currently attempting to maintain her newfound control over her domain, which is made quite difficult by the current situations; more specifically, the fiendish-supplied xenophobes, the encroachment of the other Barons, and the internal dissent of power-hungry individuals.

 ## Important Knowledge